welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/_playground/TUTORIALS.md

 ```
 generate lambda code in the drawio diagram (take notes into account)
 ```
-### Prompts to execute In Q Desktop, Q CLI, Kiro, ...
 ```
 generate infrastructure with CDK V2 (be aware that you have a step functions workflow with lambda orchestration in the diagram)
 ```